-For the most part, personal data collected by the School will remain within the School, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a 'need to know' basis).
-However, some functions are outsourced including IT and Catering.
-In accordance with Data Protection Law, this type of external data processing is always subject to contractual assurances that personal data will be kept securely and used only in accordance with the School's specific directions.
+Processing by third parties.
+For the most part, personal data collected by the school will remain within the school, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a 'need to know' basis).
+However, some functions are outsourced including IT management, cloud storage, transport route management and catering.
+In accordance with Data Protection Law, this type of external data processing is always subject to contractual assurances that personal data will be kept securely and used only in accordance with the school's specific directions.

-Occasionally, the School - including Governors - will need to share personal information relating to its community of staff, pupils and parents with third parties, such as:
+Data sharing.
+Occasionally, the school - including its governing board - will need to share personal information relating to its community of staff, pupils and parents with third parties, such as:

-- The Friends of Chigwell; - Appropriate contractors, such as visiting music teachers; - Professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - Examination boards; - Stage 3 complaints panels, which will include independent panel members; and - Government authorities (e.g. HMRC, DfE, CAFCASS, police or a relevant local authority) and/or appropriate regulatory bodies (e.g. the Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commission).
+- appropriate contractors, such as visiting music teachers; - professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - examination boards; - Stage 3 complaints panels, which will include governors and independent panel members; - third parties and their advisers in the event of a possible or actual sale, merger or other restructuring of the school; and - government authorities (e.g. HMRC, DfE, CAFCASS, police, Home Office, a relevant public health / NHS body and / or local authority) and/or appropriate regulatory bodies. - If you are a parent and a member of the Gayhurst Parents Association (GPA), the school may share your contact details with the GPA.
+The GPA will be a separate data controller and the school is not responsible for the GPA's processing of personal data.